 - Abandonment rate – Percentage of calls abandoned before answering.
 This rate should be as low as possible.
 Lower the maximum wait time if abandonment rises, and work on speeding resolution by having staff ready to jump in and help out during times when this rate spikes.
 If you find it spikes with regularity, you may need to add additional staff.

 - Average speed to answer – Average time agents take to answer a call (including hold time).
 Try to keep as low as possible.
 Voicemail should be set to trigger a few seconds after the average time.

 Don’t be intimidated.
 If you’re unfamiliar with these stats, start slowly and use basic call volume and average call time to determine appropriate staffing levels.
 Then revisit the remaining stats in a few months, once you’re more comfortable.

-The ultimate measuring stick for phone support is customer satisfaction, so find ways to gather feedback whenever possible.
-Great phone systems and customer service software will provide a simple electronic feedback mechanism, but it may be necessary to seek more advanced methods, such as callback or email surveys.
+The ultimate measuring stick for phone support is customer satisfaction, so whenever possible, find ways to gather feedback.
+Great phone systems and customer service software will provide a simple electronic feedback mechanism, but it may also be necessary to seek more advanced methods, such as callback or email surveys.
 Remember to ask your customers for improvement opportunities.
-Then, as trends emerge, prioritize and implement the suggestions and feedback that make the most sense for your business.
+Then, as trends emerge, prioritize and implement the suggestions that make the most sense for your business.

 We live in a fast-paced, multi-channel world where customers expect an immediate response.
 Smaller companies have to compete with their larger competition, which underscores why phone support is an ideal tool for SMBs looking to increase customer satisfaction and drive word-of-mouth marketing.
 Thanks to advances in technology, it's now possible to lower your costs and to manage multiple channels from a centralized platform.
 And this, in turn, makes it possible for any business of any size to offer first-class support.